mateuszniechwiej/Ms-1-LP/README.md

 * to see new images or videos of the places and products.

 ## Project Workflow
-* To organise the work flow I used JIRA project management tool:
+* To organise the project work I used JIRA project management tool:

   ![Project managment](assets/Jira.png)
 ## Design